 Mechanical Decompression is a physical modality that has been used to treat various spinal dysfunctions.
 There is no question that decompression has been hailed in terms of its potential clinical effectiveness.
 Proper equipment and techniques are critical factors to the effective use of mechanical decompression.
 First, the device used for decompression must provide the doctor with precise control over forces applied.
 Second, the angle of application of distractive forces, timing, and patient position must be specific for the patient’s condition.
-Lastly, the use of supportive treatment modalities, such as cold laser light and interferential current therapies, is an important factor in the success of the treatment.
+Lastly, the use of supportive treatment modalities, such as K-Laser and/or cold laser light and interferential current therapies, is an important factor in the success of the treatment.

 Mechanical Effects of Spinal Decompression

 It is certainly true that not every patient with back problems is a candidate for decompression therapy.
 First, a comprehensive examination and spinal evaluation of the patient is completed.
 It is important that the doctor fully understands the patient’s condition and spinal dysfunction.
 Secondly, the patient’s spinal dysfunction must be one that would be helped by decompression therapy.
 Indications for the use of spinal decompression are:

 - To achieve vertebral separation which can decrease disc pressure and reduce disc bulging, and may enhance disc fluid flow.